mdhUW07/myProject/notebook-log.md

 progressivley optimizes the alignment based on pairwise alignments that is comparable to another software ClustalW.
 I will include a script of the command lines necessary to achieve the progressive alginment after prerequisite software has been downloaded to the operating system of your choice.
 In the data directory a master source file from which all downstream analysis start is the first argument for running the t_coffee multiple sequence alignment software.
 One of the weaknesses of t-coffee is the complexity of user parameter specifications which may require a deeper understanding of the underlying algorithms.
 In order to achieve an optimum alignment knowledge of how these different parameter specifications work depending on the specific data set and goals.
+You can see there are 120 DNA sequences running on 8 core processors with the FASTA file as an input, with the manual gap penalities are set to zero by default and are only applied after the global alignment method has been selected either by choice or by default.
+However the gap penalties can be customized accordingly can be changing via the flag arguments -gapopen and -gapext.
+The guide tree is made by using a neighbor jointing method by default, but is possible to compute a UPGMA a rooted tree unweighted pair group method with arithmetic mean.

 ```
 t_coffee outfile.fas